odpi/egeria-docs/site/docs/features/cohort-operation/overview.md

 ![Different types of cohort members](/egeria-docs/concepts/cohort-member-types.svg)

-Management of a server's membership is handled by the [cohort services](../#cohort-services).
+Management of a server's membership is handled by the [cohort services](/egeria-docs/services/omrs/#cohort-services).

 The exchange of metadata uses the [Open Metadata Repository Services (OMRS)](/egeria-docs/services/omrs) interfaces which gives fine-grained[^1] metadata notifications and updates.
 During server start up, the repository services detect the configuration of at least one cohort and starts the *metadata highway manager*.
 The metadata highway manager creates a *cohort manager* for each cohort configuration.
 The cohort manager manages the initialization and shutdown of the server's connectivity to a cohort, including the management of the [cohort registry](#cohort-registry).

 The server's [metadata security connector](/egeria-docs/features/metadata-security/overview) provides fine-grained control on which metadata is sent, received and/or stored by the server.
-This level of control is necessary for metadata repositories that are managing specific collections of valuable objects such as [Assets](../../../access-services/docs/concepts/assets).
+This level of control is necessary for metadata repositories that are managing specific collections of valuable metadata such as [Assets](/egeria-docs/concepts/asset).

 The types of cohort members include: